 RECOMMENDATION 6-9: Funders should require a thoughtful discussion in grant applications of how uncertainties will be evaluated, along with any relevant issues regarding replicability and computational reproducibility.
 Funders should introduce review of reproducibility and replicability guidelines and activities into their merit-review criteria, as a low-cost way to enhance both.

 Conclusions

 We see the convergence of two (ordinarily antagonistic) trends:

-- 1. Scientific projects will become massively more computing intensive. - 2.
-Research computing will become dramatically more transparent.
+- 1. Scientific projects will become massively more computing intensive - 2.
+Research computing will become dramatically more transparent

-These are (in fact) reinforcing trends, which supports the convergence toward verifying and comparing findings.
+These are reinforcing trends, resolution essential for verifying and comparing findings.